 Some thermal scopes feature on board video recording or live streaming via Wi-Fi.
 This lets you connect your experience with others in real time.
 Captured footage can also then be played back and reviewed later for assessment & discussion.

 Many hunters report improvement in their aim over time after working with a thermal scope.

 One of the greatest benefits will be how much more familiar with the hunting area you will become while navigating in the dark.
 After repetitive use, the pathways, embankments and foliage will no longer be as unfamiliar to you as before using a thermal scope.

 Thermal scopes vary greatly in price depending on a number of factors.
 They can start at around $1500 and range all the way up to $15,000 for the exceptionally higher end units.

 Here’s what determines cost:

 The more features the scope houses, the more expensive it is likely to be.

-This is the cheapest of the three scopes we looked at but in no way does it lack in impressive features.
+This is one of the cheapest smart thermal scopes we looked at but in no way does it lack in impressive features.

 The ATN ThOR 4 operates at an impressive rate of 110,592 pixels due to its fairly high resolution sensor.
 For a low cost thermal scope that is incredibly clear imagery.
 We are also very impressed with the built in batteries that are able to last 18 hours in the field before needing a recharge.

 The ThOR isn’t waterproof but is, however, weather resistant.
 Depending on the nature of the climate where you live this could be a deterring factor.
 Hunting in the rain wouldn’t be possible.